The Good and Bad of Credit Karma in 2022 2022 Credit Karma Review: Is It Accurate? Really Free?

 Credit factors and credit report

-Credit Factors gives you a look at all of the categories that go into determining a credit score as well as a hint on where you stand in each.
+Credit Factors gives you a look at all of the categories that go into determining a credit score, as well as a hint on where you stand in each.
 Next to that is the Credit Report tab.
-Something I like about Credit Karma is how readable it makes your credit reports, dividing it into clearly labeled sections.
+Something I like about Credit Karma is how readable it makes your credit reports, dividing them into clearly labeled sections.
 Here you’ll be able to see a list of credit accounts that report to each bureau and drill down for more information, including account status, credit limit, and payment history.
 Additionally, while I haven’t had to use it, Credit Karma also includes a link you can utilize to dispute and correct any issue you may find.

 Recommendations